Nutrition – What Advice Can Personal Trainers Provide?

 Nutrition: Is it illegal for personal trainers to give nutritional advice and programming to their clients?

-There is a lot of attention in the media recently on qualifications and nutrition, and who is allowed to say and do what.
-This blog will look at what a Personal Trainer can and can’t do.
+There has been a lot of attention in the media recently on qualifications and nutrition, and who is allowed to say and do what.

-The Fitness Australia Scope of Practice states that:
+Fitness Australia Scope of Practice

 Registered Personal Trainer, Gym Instructor and/or Group Exercise has a scope of practice that includes: